Replacing NGINX with Caddy

 user.

-block should be fairly straight-forward to read as well.
+The git block should be fairly straight-forward to read as well.
 I have a unique

-public/private key pair for Caddy which has pull
+public/private key pair for Caddy which has pull access from my internal GitLab

 CE instance.
-Caddy will automatically update the Hugo theme (via the submodule update
+Caddy will automatically update the Hugo theme (via the submodule update)

 call and then run Hugo to generate the static output.